khatri7/search-engine/README.md

 ## Static Data (Input Files)

-For the purpose for of this project, at the moment, static HTML documents have been used but it could easily be extended to fetch them based on the endpoint.
+For the purpose of this project, currently, static HTML documents have been used but it could easily be extended to fetch them based on the endpoint.
 The files are placed in the [`data` directory](./data/).

 ## Data Structure and Algorithm used